JerMej1s/tic_tac_toe_challenge/README.md

 # Tic Tac Toe

-In this standard game of Tic Tac Toe, users can play in the console against a computer player or against another player.
+In this standard game of Tic Tac Toe, users can play in the console against a computer player or against another human player.

 An [AI player 🧠](#artificial-intelligence-player-strategy) is currently under construction.

 ## Motivation 🚸

-I built this application for a coding challenge that was for a job interview.
+This program for a coding challenge that was for a job interview.

 ## The Challenge 🧑‍💻